mhackeroni/mhackeroni.github.io/archive/_posts/2018-06-27-google-ctf-2018-keygenme.md

 - we get the 5 byte validation code from the server
 - we pass it to our patched version of the binary
 - the inserted puts() gives us the comparing value
-- we applay the byte mappings and xoring keys on this value
+- we apply the byte mappings and xoring key on this value
 - we sent it back to the server
 - ~~we get the flag~~
 - no actually repeat 100 times